Rheology Modifier : Organoclay for Paints Coatings Grease

 Solvent Based Rheology Modifier

-We will discuss rheology modifier CP-34, CP-APA, and CP-10 in this article.
+We will discuss rheology additive CP-34, CP-APA, and CP-10 in this article.
 This will help us comprehend how to use these substances to create a viscosity-enhancing gelling system.

 Using a thermogravimetric analyzer, the tensile properties of clays were determined .
 At 140 degrees Celsius, the organoclays were dispersed in formula .
 According to their origin and the nature of the ammonium cations used in organoclays, the clays were classified.